 - The wizarding world uses owls to deliver mail, and Harry’s owl, Hedwig, plays an important role throughout the story.
 Hedwig was a snowy owl, but many different species of owls deliver mail in J. K. Rowling's fantasy world.
 Decorate a corner of the bedroom with a large stuffed owl on a branchy perch screwed to the wall, or set an old birdcage on the dresser to serve as the owl’s home.

 - Make up the bed with a solid-colored comforter in your child’s favorite house colors, set off by white sheets.
 Add fun with a couple of bright throw pillows.
 If your child prefers to leave no doubt as to the room’s theme, choose a bedding set decorated with Harry Potter’s picture, name or scenes from the story.

 - Quidditch, the favored game of the wizarding world -- and Harry Potter’s personal sport -- is played on flying brooms.
 You might not have a magical broom available, but you can do your best with a purchased quidditch broom, or one you decorated yourself.
-Prop the broom in the corner, or suspend it from the ceiling with clear fishing line.
+Prop the broom in the corner, or suspend it from the ceiling with a clear fishing line.